jacekloboda/django-rest-projects/README.md

-This repository will contain a collection of Django-rest-framework projects showcasing various features, applications, and best practices for DRF development.
+This repository will contain a collection of simple Django-rest-framework projects showcasing various features, applications, and best practices for DRF development.